Are you a parent to pets and plants? We don’t blame you – they’re both great!

 Keeping your garden in tip-top shape with a furry friend isn’t always easy, but there are ways to make your gardening experience easier as a pet parent.
 Consider some of the following dog-friendly landscaping tips while tending to your yard.

-- Use a pet-safe weed killer.
+- Use pet-safe fertilizers and weed killers.
 If you can, it’s best to practice organic gardening for the sake of your furballs.
-However, sometimes you need something to safely eliminate undesirable plants Unfortunately, many commercial weed killers can be toxic to dogs, so be sure to opt for pet-safe weed killers instead.
+However, sometimes you need something to safely eliminate undesirable plants or help give them nutrients that they need.
+Unfortunately, many commercial weed killers and some fertilizers can be toxic to dogs, so be sure to opt for pet-safe weed killers or dog-safe fertilizers instead.

 - Create a non-traditional garden.
 Unfortunately, grass can become pretty patchy when exposed to dog urine.
 You can help protect your plants by choosing an alternative, like a clover lawn.
 As a bonus, clover provides food for bumblebees!.